Antwerp Most Brilliant Label

 To let consumers confidently choose from the wide range of diamonds and jewellery in Antwerp, the city of Antwerp and Antwerp World Diamond Centre created the quality certificate Antwerp's Most Brilliant.
 It is only awarded to jewellers meeting the rigorous quality requirements in terms of sustainability, ethics, safety, transparency and service.
 We are honoured to have received the certificate and to be part of this exclusive group of jewellers.
 Clients buying a Wouters & Hendrix jewel with a diamond of 1 carat and more will always receive a grading report in our boutiques.
-Click here to download the declaration of honour with regards to the required AMB standards.
+Click here to view the declaration of honour with regard to the required Antwerp's Most Brilliant standards, or download here the latest brochure to discover the Antwerp's Most Brilliant certified jewellers.

 The 4 C's